shwetapan/newspace/README.md

 ## Available Scripts

-Note- here google map API has used instead of react-map-gl library
+#Note- I have used google map API instead of react-map-gl library

 In the project directory, you can run: